rbowsley/lamplighthelp/source/27-3-0_Multimedia_Module:_Searching_for_Media_Files.markdown

-# 27.3.0 Multimedia Module: Searching for Media Records
+# 27.3.0 Media Module: Searching for Media Records

 > If you select to 'Add to search index' when adding a media file, you will be able to search for it in the search bar at the top of the {{Lamplight}} screen